 Department of Psychiatry

-The Department of Psychiatry at the University of Utah is proud to be an integral part of the University’s health care system.
+The Department of Psychiatry at the University of Utah is proud to be an integral part of University of Utah Health.
 Every day we dedicate ourselves to academic excellence, relevant collaborative research, and compassionate behavioral and mental health care.